 - Don’t make them wait.
 Since treat buying is often impulsive, messaging like “You deserve it” or “Ready in seconds” (for fresh foodservice items) should appeal to that immediate gratification mindset.

 - Offer afternoon treat specials.
-Treat-seeking happened more frequently in the afternoons.
+Treat-seeking happened more frequently in the afternoon.
 Promos on indulgent items that are only valid in the afternoon can capitalize on this behavior.

 - Do strategic cross-promotion.
 Cross-promote with other indulgent food, beverage or non-food categories to increase overall basket size.